scenerystack/community/docs/reference/api/alpenglow/TypedBuffer.md

 # TypedBuffer

+!!! warning "Under Construction"
+    This documentation is auto-generated, and is a work in progress.
+Please see the source code at [https://github.com/phetsims/alpenglow/blob/main/js/webgpu/compute/TypedBuffer.ts](https://github.com/phetsims/alpenglow/blob/main/js/webgpu/compute/TypedBuffer.ts) for the most up-to-date information.

 ## Overview

 A GPUBuffer that is typed to a specific type, and can be used to encode/decode values to/from it.